-A hardshell can run up to $500, while a rain shell typically costs between $60 and $300.
-Hardshells feature rugged three-layer fabric designs for the most extreme mountain conditions, addressing four-season and high-altitude weather and originally tailored to the specific needs of alpinists.
+A hardshell can cost you upwards of $500, while a rain shell typically costs between $60 and $300.
+Hardshells tend to feature rugged three-layer fabric designs for the most extreme mountain conditions.
+Hardshells are more specifically used for four-season and high-altitude weather and originally tailored to the specific needs of alpinists.
 For more details, reference our Women's Hardshell Review.
-Rain jackets tend to be less rugged and slightly more breathable, as well as more affordable, and are generally only appropriate for spring through fall in snow-prone areas.
+Rain jackets tend to be less rugged and slightly more breathable, not to mention more affordable.
+They are generally only appropriate for spring through fall in snow-prone areas.
 They have fewer features tailored toward the alpinist or climber and more comfort features for everyday wear.

 The Rain Shell

-First, a little background on the two styles of jacket you will find in our rain shell review.
+First, a little background on the two styles of jacket you will find in our rain shell review.3-Layer Shells

 On the lower cost side of the rain shell spectrum is the 3-layer rain jacket.
 These ones are easy to pick out of a lineup, as they typically have a mesh lining inside to ensure the water repellency/breathability of the outer "face" fabric (the liner keeps the plastic from touching your skin and aids in air circulation for breathability).
 While certainly still a very breathable design (because we define breathability as a garment's capacity to expel excess vapor from sweating), many users find this design to feel too heavy, bulky, and generally too "warm" of a design for highly aerobic activities, not to mention the roughness of the mesh fabric, which can cause chafing or general discomfort.
 A 3-layer design is also a good option if the jacket is likely to spend 360 days of the year in your closet or if you are just exploring a new outdoor activity and can't justify the expense of a lighter-weight model—and you don't intend to carry it around in a backpack for a week in the mountains.
 This design was the original waterproof/breathable balance innovation, and it still holds its own in a category filled with flashy new textile technologies.

 The next level up is perhaps the most innovative and rapidly evolving style: the 2/2.5-layer rain shell.
 This technology first came out in the mid-90s when Gore-Tex introduced its Paclite technology.
 Today, most lightweight rain jackets use 2/2.5-layer technology, cutting down on fabric, and thus, opportunities for design failure/wear; appropriately, the majority of jackets in our review are 2/2.5-layer jackets, since this stands at the leading edge of rain jacket technology, and we chose from among the best.
 The waterproof/breathable face fabric is essentially the same as the 3-layer design, but the mesh has been replaced by a printed or sprayed-on partial protective layer--considered a half-layer.
-This is where you will find the most competition between companies trying to make the lightest, most breathable options for consumers—or at least this is what they tout.
-Generally, these types of jackets stand as the lightest weight and most packable (since they ditch the mesh liner), so for those concerned about weight and function, this is your category.
-Plus, they eliminate many failure points, so they theoretically last longer, and they can often prove more comfortable, as they won't bunch or chafe for longer trips.
+This is where you will find the most competition between companies trying to make the lightest, most breathable options for consumers.
+Generally, these types of jackets tend to be the lightest and most packable (since they ditch the mesh liner), so for those concerned about weight and function, this is your category.
+They often proved more comfortable, as they won't bunch or chafe for longer trips.
 Choosing between a 3-layer and a 2/2.5 layer may just make the difference between loving the great outdoors and cursing the soggy wilderness.

 Getting into even more detail, both laminates and coatings utilize one of two methods to allow sweat to diffuse out of a rain jacket.
 One way, which seems the most obvious, is through micropores that let water vapor out, but don't allow water droplets in.
 This technology must have taken a ton of R&D, but the technology seems to work to some degree.
 The second way is through adsorption-diffusion-desorption: essentially, the jacket absorbs the water vapor and uses the laws of physics and chemistry to wick it away from your body and outside of the jacket.

 The reason why you should know about these different technologies is that they can affect our layering strategies.
-Jackets with micropores are much more breathable and permeable to wind, we noticed, so you will want to add an extra layer of protection underneath.
+Jackets with micropores are much more breathable and permeable to wind so you will want to add an extra layer of protection underneath.
 Other fabric technologies can create stuffiness, so a wicking fabric or fabric that adds breathability is great for a base layer.

 Realistically, most people will be happy with a simple and affordable rain shell instead of a hardshell.
 However, a third alternative, though not reviewed here, is a soft shell.
 These jackets are easily the most popular mountain layer.
 These jackets are highly breathable and wind resistant, and when the durable water repellent (DWR) coating is new, they can be surprisingly water repellant.
 These garments are designed for high-octane activities.
 Prices for soft shells usually fall in between hard shells and rain shells.
 To learn about these jackets, and even some hybrid options that combine features of both, check out The Best Softshell Jacket for Women Review.